I am feeling a little overwhelmed and need to talk to someone. Where can I go?

 What do I do if I need a transcript?

 The University of Florida will now charge for official transcripts.
-The cost is $6.00 per transcript for current students and $12.00 per transcript for students who are not enrolled.
+The cost is $6.00 per transcript for current students and $10.00 per transcript for students who have not been enrolled for at least two terms.

 Instructions will help you complete all the necessary steps even if you do not have a GatorLink account.